Aqueum/UFS-Server/README.md

 - Because I think we're done
 - Go to [Snapshots](https://lightsail.aws.amazon.com/ls/webapp/eu-west-2/instances/UFS/snapshot) & click Create snapshot
 - Named `UFS-system-1500467661572`

+## Change grader key
+Changed key, after uploading password protected key to github (without password) after realising it was the key content that was requested rather than the password in the grader notes.

 # Contributing
 This is an assessed project, so I'd probably get in trouble for accepting external input.